willy-electrix/virtualman400-fixes/README.md

 `sudo reboot`

+## Optional

+If you know you'll be playing Daphne, you can bring in all the .DAT files in one fell swoop:

+`~/fixes/daphne-dat-get.sh`

+If they cause a problem, or just to clean them up:

+`~/fixes/daphne-dat-clear.sh`

 ## Game/collection lists (fix #3)

 These are currently in flux.
 Run fix 3 again to get the latest versions (also a handy way to reset play count):